To become a licensed Customs Broker in Papua New Guinea, applicants must follow a structured process administered by the PNG Customs Service.

 Customs brokers must uphold the highest standards of integrity and professionalism.
 In addition to their operational duties, they are expected to:

-PNG Customs regulates brokers.
-Broker Licenses may be suspended or cancelled for:
+PNG Customs regulates brokers, and broker licenses may be suspended or cancelled for:

-For inquiries regarding Customs Broker Licensing or Training, please contact the Compliance & Licensing Section at PNG Customs (Also see sidebar):
+For inquiries regarding Customs Broker Licensing or Training, please contact the Compliance & Licensing Section at PNG Customs:

 Director – Compliance & Licensing Section